bluefireteam/audioplayers/troubleshooting.md

 At the moment, the player of iOS and macOS (`AVPlayer` on Darwin) only accepts to play files with an extension (like `.mp3` or `.wav`).
 Make sure these are available or help us fix the issue #803.

-### Gapless Looping

-Depending on the file format and platform, when audioplayers uses the native implementation of the "looping" feature, there will be gaps between plays, which might not be noticeable for non-continuous SFX but will definitely be noticeable for looping songs.

-TODO(luan): break down alternatives here, low latency mode, audio pool, gapless_audioplayer, ocarina, etc.

 ### [macOS] Outgoing Connections

 By default, macOS apps don't allow outgoing connections; so playing audio files/streams from the internet won't work.
 To fix this, add the following to the `.entitlements` files for your app: